syedsaqib2457/php-hash/readme.md

 Note: It's recommended to wait until the first official release of version 19 when process auto-scaling, IPv6, proxy request logging, public-facing DNS, reverse proxies and system monitoring features are completed.
-It will likely require new installations and server deployments if upgrading from version 18 to version 19.
+It will require new installations and server deployments if upgrading from version 18 to version 19, but there will be automated update scripts available for version 19+.

+Overlord is a free, open-source cloud automation system for deploying, monitoring, optimizing, scaling, securing and simplifying critical internet infrastructure.

+The upcoming version 19 release is designed with these additional features and optimized for both bare-metal and cloud VM environments, with or without Docker and Kubernetes.

++ Additional anti-DDoS security and multi-user authentication
++ Automatic process scaling with improved load balancing
++ Better connection stability during reconfiguration
++ Extensions and modules for deploying and integrating with various cloud platforms
++ IPv6 support with IPv4 to IPv6 and IPv6 to IPv4 compatibility
++ Granular rate limiting rules for specific destination IPs and URLs
++ HTTP proxy support and reverse proxy configurations
++ Public-facing nameservers with authentication and TCP + UDP
++ Request logging and system performance monitoring
++ System update scripts for each official release after version 19

+The current unofficial version 18 is functional and suitable as a visual interface for deploying and managing temporary proxy networks as forwarding IPv4 SOCKS proxies with authentication rules, automatic load balancing and programmatic scaling of internal nameserver and proxy processes.

-## Installation
+## Version 18 Installation

 Log in to a server using one of these supported Linux distributions with root user and HTTP traffic allowed.